wprichar/DevOPs-tooling/README.md

 3. Select **BUILD & DEPLOY**
 4. You can monitor the stages by selecting **View logs and history**.

+Once the deployment finishes, we will have an instance of **Blue-Messenger** in our Bluemix Dashboard.
+Now we will do the steps to make our pipeline ready for continuous integration.

-## Retrieve Slack webhook
+## Retrieve Slack incoming webhook

-In our first stage of the pipeline we add the webhook url to give more detailed information on the changes commited in GIT.
+In our **build stage** of the pipeline we add the incoming webhook url to give more detailed information on the changes commited in GIT.
 We need to reterieve the webhook and put it in the stage as an environment variable.

 1. Navigate to https://my.slack.com/services/new/incoming-webhook/ to add a new webhook